tbm00/Rep64/README.md

     rightOperand: 2.0
     command: "say <player>'s actual rep avg is less than (or equal to) 2!"
   # Add more entries as needed

-  # * These are example command entries; MC64 doesn't expose players'
-  #   true rep avg, only the shown rep avg.
 ```

-## Potential Plans
-- Finish testing & release the plugin on Spigot.
-- Downgrade Java version.
-- Add SQLite as alternative to MySQL.
-- Add reload config command.
-- Add more placeholders.
-- Create lang.yml file so server admins can modify the plugin's messages.
-- Create inventory GUI that players can view and set reputations in.